lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 Back to User A's account and click the share icon (third icon) in the Control panel on the right of the ``tests`` folder.
 Enter User B's email in the email input field and click the SHARE button to send a sharing invitation.
-No actual email is sent, and invitations are generated through the Backend.AI database.
+No actual email is sent, and invitations are generated through the GPU Platform database.
 In the case of Permissions, if you check View, it is shared as read-only, and if you check Edit together, even writing is allowed to User B. If you want to share with multiple users, you can also click the + button to enter additional emails.